qooxdoo/qooxdoo/docs/core/data_binding/controller.md

 ## Form Controller

-Also, forms do have a special controller.
+Also, forms have a special controller.
 The form controller uses a `qx.ui.form.Form` as target and an [Object controller](controller.md#object-controller) for the bidirectional bindings.
 The usage equals to the usage of all other controllers.
 The main properties of it are the model and target property.
 Given both, the